Nubia: Upper Nubia

 From the Middle Kerma phase, the first Nubian kingdom to unify much of the region arose.
 The Classic Kerma culture, named for its royal capital at Kerma, was one of the earliest urban centers in the Nile region and oldest city in Africa outside of Egypt.
 The Kerma group spoke either languages of the Cushitic branch or, according to more recent research, Nilo-Saharan languages of the Eastern Sudanic branch.

-By 1650 BC (Classic Kerma phase), the kings of Kerma were powerful enough to organize the labor for monumental town walls and large mud brick structures, such as the Eastern and Western Deffufas (50 by 25 by 18 meters).
+By 1650 BC (Classic Kerma phase), the kings of Kerma were powerful enough to organize the labour for monumental town walls and large mud brick structures, such as the Eastern and Western Deffufas (50 by 25 by 18 meters).
 They also had rich tombs with possessions for the afterlife and large human sacrifices.
-George Andrew Reisner excavated sites at the royal city of Kerma and found distinctive Nubian architecture, such as large pebble covered tombs (90 meters in diameter), a large circular dwelling, and a palace-like structure.
+George Andrew Reisner excavated sites at the royal city of Kerma and found distinctive Nubian architecture, such as large pebble-covered tombs (90 meters in diameter), a large circular dwelling, and a palace-like structure.
 Classic Kerma rulers employed "a good many Egyptians", according to the Egyptian Execration texts.

 Mirror.
 Kerma Period, 1700–1550 BC.

 Kerma culture was militaristic, as attested by many archers' burials and bronze daggers/swords found in their graves.
-Other signs of Nubia's military prowess are the frequent use of Nubians in Egypt's military and Egypt's need to construct numerous fortresses to defend their southern border from the Nubians.
+Other signs of Nubia's military prowess are the frequent use of Nubians in Egypt's military and Egypt's need to construct numerous fortresses to defend its southern border from the Nubians.
 Despite assimilation, the Nubian elite remained rebellious during Egyptian occupation.
 There were numerous rebellions and "military conflict occurred almost under every reign until the 20th dynasty".
 At one point, Kerma came very close to conquering Egypt: Egypt suffered a serious defeat at the hands of the Kingdom of Kush.

 According to Davies, head of the joint British Museum and Egyptian archaeological team, the attack was so devastating that, if the Kerma forces had chosen to stay and occupy Egypt, they might have permanently eliminated the Egyptians and brought the nation to extinction.
 During Egypt's Second Intermediate period, the Kushites reached the height of their Bronze Age power and completely controlled southern trade with Egypt.
 They maintained diplomatic ties with the Thebans and Hyksos until the New Kingdom pharaohs brought all of Nubia under Egyptian rule from 1500 to 1070 BC.
 After 1070 BC, there were continued hostilities with Egypt, which led Nubians to concentrate in Upper Nubia.
 Within 200 years, a fully formed Kushite state, based at Napata, began to exert its influence on Upper (Southern) Egypt.